-Export online
+Export Online

-When exporting your slideshow project, you can prepare it for uploading to YouTube and other video hosting sites.
+Movavi Video Editor for Mac can help you prepare your video project for uploading it to YouTube and other video hosting sites.

 Step 1: When your project is complete, click the Export button in the bottom right hand corner of the Editor to open the exporting window.